Tasmanian Devil (Looney Tunes)

-The Tasmanian Devil (also spelled Tazmanian Devil), commonly referred to as Taz, is an animated cartoon character featured in the Warner Bros.
+The Tasmanian Devil (also spelled Tazmanian Devil), commonly referred to as "Taz", is a fictional cartoon character featured in the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons.
 Though the character appeared in only five shorts before Warner Bros.
-Cartoons shut down in 1964, marketing and television appearances later propelled Taz to new popularity in the 1990s.
+Cartoons shut down in 1964, marketing and television appearances later propelled Taz to new popularity throughout the 1990s.

 Personality

 Taz is generally portrayed as a ferocious, albeit dim-witted, carnivore with a notoriously short temper and little patience.
-He got his name in the short Ducking the Devil, where he is described as a "vicious, evil-tempered brute with jaws like a steel trap".
-Though he can be very devious, he is also sweet at times.
-His enormous appetite seems to know no bounds, as he will eat anything in his path.
-He is best known for his speech consisting mostly of grunts, growls, and rasps (in his earlier appearances, he does speak English with primitive grammar) as well as his ability to spin like a vortex and bite through nearly anything.
-Taz does have one weakness: he can be calmed by almost any music.
-While in this calm state, he can be easily dealt with.
-The only music known not to pacify Taz is the bagpipes, which he finds insufferable.
+In the short Ducking the Devil, he is described as a "vicious, evil-tempered brute with jaws like a steel trap".
+He is best known for eating anything in his path and having speech consisting mostly of grunts, growls, and rasps (in his earlier appearances, he does speak English with primitive grammar) as well as his ability to spin like a vortex and bite through nearly anything.
+While in motion, this character is often depicted as a spinning tornado, drilling himself through trees or soil.
+He has been protrayed as being calmed by music, though not the bagpipes.

 Creation

-Robert McKimson based the character on the real life Tasmanian devil, or more specifically its carnivorous nature, voracious appetite, and surly disposition.
-Owen and Pemberton suggest that the character of the Tasmanian Devil was inspired by Errol Flynn.
-The model sheet was created by Ted Bonnicksen, who would later work for Fritz the Cat.
+Robert McKimson designed the character based on the real Tasmanian devil, or more specifically its carnivorous nature, voracious appetite, and surly disposition.
+A later model sheet was created by animator Ted Bonnicksen.

+Owen and Pemberton suggest that the character of the Tasmanian Devil was inspired by Tasmanian actor Errol Flynn.
+In 1939, apparently at the request of Warner Bros., the Tasmanian state government had sent three Tasmanian devils to California, where they were presented to the Los Angeles Zoo by Flynn's co-stars the Lane Sisters.
+Two of the devils escaped from the zoo within months and were reported to be roaming Griffith Park.